 Even if the person who caused the damage is adequately insured, there may be a dispute about fault.
 If the victim’s own carelessness played a role in causing the damage, a jury’s verdict is difficult to predict.
 It is often preferable to settle a case for less than full compensation rather than risking a jury verdict that provides for little or no compensation.

 Finally, settlements give victims the certainty of knowing how much compensation they will receive while allowing them to move forward with their lives.
-Delaying financial security for years while waiting for a case to go to trial can add additional stress to a life that has already been traumatized.

 If you have experienced a catastrophic injury due to another person’s negligence, whether you should settle your case and the amount you should seek in a settlement are questions you should explore with a personal injury lawyer.
 An attorney who has experience handling catastrophic injury claims will be in the best position to answer your questions.